RobJacobson/ws-dottie/README.md

 # WS-Dottie 🚢

-> **Your friendly TypeScript companion for Washington State transportation APIs**
+> **Say hello to Dottie, your friendly TypeScript companion for Washington State transportation APIs**

+Meet Dottie - she's not just another API wrapper, she's your cheerful guide through Washington State's transportation data jungle.
+Whether you're tracking ferries across Puget Sound or monitoring traffic on I-5, Dottie makes it feel like you're chatting with a knowledgeable friend who happens to have real-time access to every traffic camera, weather station, and ferry terminal in the state.

-WS-Dottie is a delightful TypeScript client library that wraps the Washington State Department of Transportation (WSDOT) and Washington State Ferries (WSF) APIs with smart caching, automatic JSONP/fetch switching, and seamless React Query integration.
+More exactly, WS-Dottie is a delightful TypeScript client library that wraps the Washington State Department of Transportation (WSDOT) and Washington State Ferries (WSF) APIs with smart caching, automatic JSONP/fetch switching, and seamless React Query integration.
+This little library allows you to fetch free, real-time commuter data with ease!

 ## ✨ Features